Strontium hydroxide

-Strontium hydroxide, Sr(OH)_{2}, is a caustic alkali composed of one strontium ion and two hydroxide ions.
+Strontium hydroxide, Sr(OH)2, is a caustic alkali composed of one strontium ion and two hydroxide ions.
 It is synthesized by combining a strontium salt with a strong base.
-Sr(OH)_{2} exists in anhydrous, monohydrate, or octahydrate form.
+Sr(OH)2 exists in anhydrous, monohydrate, heptahydrate, and octahydrate form.

 Preparation

-Because Sr(OH)_{2} is slightly soluble in cold water, its preparation can be easily carried out by the addition of a strong base such as NaOH or KOH, drop by drop to a solution of any soluble strontium salt, most commonly Sr(NO_{3})_{2} (strontium nitrate).
-The Sr(OH)_{2} will precipitate out as a fine white powder.
-From here, the solution is filtered, and the Sr(OH)_{2} is washed with cold water and dried.
+Because Sr(OH)2 is only slightly soluble in cold water, its preparation can be easily carried out by the addition of a strong base such as NaOH or KOH drop by drop to a solution of any soluble strontium salt, most commonly Sr(NO3)2 (strontium nitrate), which forms the octahydrate.
+This must be done in the absence of to prevent formation of the nearly insoluble carbonate which would complicate purification: